May Center teacher training Institute

 National statistics show that In a typical classroom of 20 students, a teacher will have at least 4 students who learn differently, yet teachers often do not have the specific training necessary to identify these students and address their needs.
 Early identification, teacher training and appropriate support resources are key to improving student outcomes.
 In fact, all students in general education classrooms will benefit from using the strategies and techniques that succeed for students with learning differences.
 May Center teacher training gives teachers the tools they need to reach all students in their classrooms.

-May Center for Learning is a school and outreach center dedicated to empowering students with learning differences to reach their potential.
-Our teacher training programs use evidence-based strategies developed by national leaders in the field, including Shelton School of Dallas.
+May Center Teacher Training Institute is one of the only organizations in New Mexico to offer a certification program in multi-sensory language teaching, the gold standard for teaching dyslexic students.
+All of our teacher training programs use evidence-based strategies developed by national leaders in the field, including Shelton School of Dallas.
 May Center collaborates with each school to develop a training customized program that best suits their needs.

 Learning Differences: Overview and Simulation